vaishnaviviswanathan/csci5828/presentation.md

 </p>

-Some programming languages that use Procedural Paradigm are:
+<p>Some programming languages that use Procedural Paradigm are:</p>

-* ImperativeGo
-* DeclarativePascal
-* FunctionalBliss
-* Object-OrientedBlue
-* Procedural
-*  Logic

 * Go
 * Pascal